lsiv568/package-tree/INSTRUCTIONS.md

 At Bambambam, we have found little to no correlation between doing well in brain-teasers and "whiteboard coding" and being a world-class software engineer.
 On the other hand, we believe that having a candidate working on a scenario as close to the real-world as possible is the best way to see if somebody is a good fit for our team.

 That's why we are sending you this coding challenge.
-Our goal is to have you write code and supporting artifacts that reflect the way you think and act about code in your professional life, not put you under the gun writing code with a whiteboard pen with somebody second-guessing each step and a wall clock telling you there are only a few minutes left.
+Our goal is to have you write code and supporting artifacts that reflect the way you think and act about code in your professional life; Not put you under the gun writing code on a whiteboard with somebody second-guessing each step while a wall clock is staring you in the face telling you there are only a few minutes left.

 ## The problem we'd like you to solve